That’s a Wrap!

 What’s next?
 After a few more days of strolling the beach, drinking Sangria and eating our weight in tapas, we’re heading back to Portugal.
 We’ve booked our tickets to Porto where we plan to unpack our bags for a while.
 We need to see if we can work our way through the process of securing our Portugal residency.
 It’s the next step in our little expat experiment.
 We’ve hit a few snags in the process so we’re not quite sure how it’s all going to come together, if at all, but either way we are definitely looking forward to being back in Porto; one of our favorite cities.

 Our thanks to all of you who traveled with us in spirit, encouraged us on and shared in our discoveries.
-We hope you’ll stay with us as we journey back to Portugal and beyond.
-And, we hope you’ll stay with us because we have so many stories still to share.
-We couldn’t begin to keep up while we were traveling, so we’ve got a queue full of drafts waiting to be edited and published.
+We hope you’ll stay with us as we journey back to Portugal and beyond, because we have so many stories still to share.
+While we were traveling we couldn’t begin to keep up.
+As a result we’ve got a queue full of drafts waiting to be edited and published.
 The next few months will be filled with stories, opportunities and I’m sure there will be a few surprises along the way as well.
 Because you know what I always say, “Life is what happens to you while you’re busy making other plans.”

 Our train travel was sponsored by Eurail: